korlibs-archive/docs-old.korge.org/faq/index.md

 ## Are these libraries free?
 {:#free}

 Yes.
-All these libraries are dual licensed under MIT and Apache 2.0, except some libraries that I have ported from other languages and were not licensed as MIT, that propagate their own license.
+All these libraries are dual licensed under MIT and Apache 2.0 or CC0 Public Domain, except some libraries that I have ported from other languages and were not licensed as MIT, that propagate their own license.
 But in any case, all the licenses used are free and permissive.

 ## Where can I find the libraries?
 {:#repos}